Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical scaling and intermittency

 \section{Statistical scaling and intermittency}

-Scaling corresponds to a power--law relation between the amplitude of fluctuations and spatial scale.
-For a field $v(\mathbf{x})$, increments over a separation $\ell$ are defined as $\Delta v = v(\mathbf{x}+\ell)-v(\mathbf{x})$.
-The statistical properties of the field are characterised through structure functions of order $q$:
+Scaling refers to a power-law relation between fluctuation amplitude and spatial scale.
+For a one-dimensional field $v(x)$, increments over a separation $\ell$ are defined as $\Delta v = v(x+\ell)-v(x)$.
+The statistical properties of the field are characterised by structure functions of order $q$:

 If the field is scale invariant, the structure functions follow a power law